judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - CNN meeting with Mr. Tim Langmaid and Tour
 - Perspectives for United States Multinational Corporate Investment in Egypt and the broader Middle East
 - Headline News (HLN) "Must see, must share" stories of the day, but the internet has changed the need and the delivery for this.
-- Great Big Story - standalone network that does more in-depth
+- Great Big Story - a standalone network that does more in-depth
 - Layers of journalism
   - Surface facts
-    - News / press releases, speeches
+    - News/press releases, speeches
   - Reporting practices
-    - Fact checking and investigation
+    - Fact-checking and investigation
   - Interpretation and analysis
     - Community and opinions
     - CNN does this, but Fox "leads" the market in this area